-They do best in full sun, with reasonable soil and adequate moisture, though they will stand periods of dryness quite well.
-Unlike most prairie plants, they dislike being divided, so propagation is generally be seed, which germinates readily: self-seeded plants often occur around the plants.
+They do best in full sun, with reasonable, well-drained soil and adequate moisture, though they will stand periods of dryness quite well.
+Unlike most prairie plants, they dislike being divided, so propagation is generally by seed, which germinates readily: self-seeded plants often occur around the plants.
 The emerging leaves need to be protected from snails in early spring, but apart from that they appear subject to no other pests or diseases.
 The stems can be cut to the ground in winter: the fading seedheads are quite attractive in autumn.

 Whilst purple coneflowers look attractive grown with ornamental grasses to give a 'prairie' effect, they mingle very well with subtropical flowers which bloom in Sydney summers, such as Pentas, Dahlia and Salvia, and are pretty in cottage garden settings with roses, perennial Phlox and the species Geranium which survive in Sydney (such as the tough cultivar 'Rozanne').
 The flowers make very long-lasting cut blooms for vases.